@theotherwillembotha/node-red-temporal 0.1.0

 node-red-temporal

-A Node-RED plugin for parsing, converting, adjusting, and formatting date/time values.
+A Node-RED plugin for parsing, converting, adjusting, and computing durations between date/time values.
 Built on the TC39 Temporal API via temporal-polyfill.

 [!IMPORTANT] This plugin requires @theotherwillembotha/node-red-plugincore to be installed.